Chris Martin: Influences

 A major influence on Martin and Coldplay was the Scottish rock band Travis, with Martin crediting the band for the creation of his own band.
 The Irish rock band U2 is another important influence on Martin both musically and politically.
 Martin wrote for Rolling Stone Magazines "100 Greatest Artists of All Time" on the band, saying: "I don't buy weekend tickets to Ireland and hang out in front of their gates, but U2 are the only band whose entire catalogue I know by heart.
 The first song on The Unforgettable Fire, "A Sort of Homecoming", I know backward and forward—it's so rousing, brilliant, and beautiful.
 It's one of the first songs I played to my unborn baby."
+Martin has also been influenced by Radiohead.
+In 2024, Coldplay invited and performed alongside Michael J. Fox at the Glastonbury Festival.

-Martin and Coldplay were also greatly influenced by the English rock band Radiohead.
-Speaking to Rolling Stone Magazine, Martin said of Radiohead: "Sometimes I feel like they cleared a path with a machete, and we came afterward and put up a strip mall...
-I would still give my left ball to write anything as good as OK Computer."Martin is very vocal about his love for Norwegian synth-pop band A-ha.
-In 2005, he stated in an interview: "I found myself in Amsterdam the other day and I put A-ha's first record on.
+Martin is very vocal about his love for Norwegian synth-pop band a-ha.
+In 2005, he stated in an interview: "I found myself in Amsterdam the other day and I put a-ha's first record on.
 I just remembered how much I loved it.
 It's incredible songwriting.
-Everyone asks what inspired us, what we've been trying to steal from and what we listened to as we were growing up — the first band I ever loved was A-ha."
-Martin has also performed live together with Magne Furuholmen of A-ha, introducing him as "the best keyboard player in the world".
+Everyone asks what inspired us, what we've been trying to steal from and what we listened to as we were growing up—the first band I ever loved was a-ha."
+Martin has also performed live together with Magne Furuholmen of a-ha, introducing him as "the best keyboard player in the world".
 In November 2011, he stated that "back when we didn't have any hits of our own we used to play a-ha songs."

-Martin is also a fan of English rock bands Oasis and Muse, Irish pop group Westlife, English-Irish girl group Girls Aloud, English pop group Take That, and Canadian indie rock band Arcade Fire.
-In 2014, Martin inducted Peter Gabriel into the Rock and Roll Hall of Fame for his solo career, and performed live with him.
+Martin is also a fan of the English rock bands Oasis and Muse; Irish pop group Westlife; English-Irish girl group Girls Aloud; English pop group Take That; and Canadian indie rock band Arcade Fire.
+During an interview from 2011, Martin cited the Beatles, the Rolling Stones and Bob Marley among his favourite acts.In 2014, he inducted Peter Gabriel into the Rock and Roll Hall of Fame for his solo career.